 |Entertainment||HNL 7,550||Social outing, 550 lempiras p/person|

-Roatan isn’t a flat spot of sand in the ocean (as most Caribbean islands are).
-It’s a mountain that sticks up out of the water.
-And it’s close enough to the mainland (Honduras) that you have distant mountain views rather than uninterrupted open water to the horizon, at least from the south side of the island.
+Roatán isn’t a flat spot of sand in the ocean (as several Caribbean islands are), it’s a mountain that sticks out of the water.
+It’s close enough to the mainland (Honduras) which gives you a distant mountain view rather than uninterrupted open water.

-From its hammocks-on-the-beach-for-backpackers beginnings, Roatan has grown into a full-fledged resort island destination.
-Tourism is the main economic activity.
-Snorkeling and diving are the big attractions, plus cruise ships call regularly.
-Along with dozens of resorts and hotels to accommodate the tourists, dozens of real estate developments have been undertaken catering to the retirees and second-home buyers the island continues to attract.
+From its hammocks-on-the-beach-for-backpackers beginnings, Roatán has grown into a full-fledged resort island destination.
+Tourism is its main economic activity.
+Snorkeling and diving are its biggest attractions, but cruise ships also call regularly.
+Dozens of resorts and hotels that accommodate tourists have gone up on the island along with dozens of real estate developments catering to retirees and second-home buyers.